astrivant/polyad/docs/apis/event-contract.md

 | `maxConnections` | 16 | 1–128 subscriptions per replica | Both transports share this ceiling and occupy HTTP workers |

 The byte limit counts the **complete serialized UTF-8 event**, including SSE field names/newlines or the WebSocket JSON envelope.
-It is not a character count, a `data`-only limit, or a limit on topology/discovery HTTP responses.
+Topology and discovery HTTP responses have their own limits.
 Publication reserves space for the longest supported replay cursor and verifies that both transport encodings fit.
 WebSocket protocol headers and SSE comments are outside the observation itself; the client's SSE parser also bounds each metadata record.

 Helm passes these settings into local publishers, API-serving components and root-held remote-cluster streams.
 Separately installed operators use their own release values.
-Polling delay is not a strict heartbeat deadline: storage reads, authorization and backpressure also affect delivery.
+Storage reads, authorization and backpressure contribute to delivery time alongside polling delay.
 Keep the client read timeout comfortably above it.

 Tune batch size and event size together: a subscriber may fetch up to